-Windows Vista introduced a new security construct called Mandatory Integrity Controls (MIC), which is similar to integrity functionality long available in the Linux and Unix worlds.
-In Windows Vista and later versions like Windows 11/10 and Windows 8/7, all security principals (users, computers, services, and so on) and objects (files, registry keys, folders, and resources) are given MIC labels.
+Windows introduced a new security construct called Mandatory Integrity Controls (MIC), which is similar to integrity functionality long available in the Linux and Unix worlds.
+In Windows Vista and later versions like Windows 11/10, all security principals (users, computers, services, and so on) and objects (files, registry keys, folders, and resources) are given MIC labels.

-Mandatory Integrity Control (MIC) provides a mechanism for controlling access to securable objects and helps defend your system safe from a malicious Web, provided your browser supports them.
+Mandatory Integrity Control (MIC) provides a mechanism for controlling access to securable objects and helps defend your system against malicious Web content, provided your browser supports it.

 The purpose behind integrity controls, of course, is to give Windows another layer of defense against malicious hackers.
-For example, if a buffer overflow can crash Internet Explorer (and not a third-party add-on or toolbar), the resulting malicious process will often end up with Low integrity and be unable to modify Windows system files.
-This is why so many Internet Explorer exploits have resulted in an “important” severity rating for Windows but a higher “critical” rating for Windows XP.
+For example, if a buffer overflow can crash the browser (and not a third-party add-on or toolbar), the resulting malicious process will often have Low integrity and be unable to modify Windows system files.
+This is why so many browser exploits have resulted in an “important” severity rating for Windows but a higher “critical” rating for Windows XP.

-Internet Explorer Protected Mode (IEPM) is built around mandatory integrity control.
-The IEPM process and extensions run at low integrity and, therefore have write access only to the Temporary Internet Files\Low folder, History, Cookies, Favorites, and the HKEY_CURRENT_USER\Software\LowRegistry
+The Browser Protected Mode (IEPM) is built around mandatory integrity control.
+The IEPM process and extensions run at low integrity and, therefore have write access only to the Temporary Internet Files\Low folder, History, Cookies, Favorites, and the HKEY_CURRENT_USER\Software\LowRegistry key.

 While it’s completely invisible, mandatory integrity control is an important advance in maintaining the security and stability of Windows OS.